braverymedia/braveryweb/newsletter/higher-ed-hot-takes-12-lessons-from-the-multiverse.md

 ---
-title: "Higher Ed Hot Takes #12 - Lessons from the multiverse"
+title: Lessons from the multiverse
 description: This week, learning things from the Multiverse.
 issue: 12
 date: 2022-10-31
+cover:
+  alt: A man floats along in a shattered universe.
+  image: heht/HEHT-12_Multiverse.png
 ---

 Stories featuring the Multiverse are everywhere these days.